borisbabic/d0nkey.top/README.md

 If you use direnv you can just add the following
 ```
 export BNET_CLIENT_SECRET=''
-export SIGNUP_TOKEN='' # battlefy token, for autosignup, not necessary
 export DISCORD_TOKEN=''
+export TWITCH_CLIENT_ID=''
+export TWITCH_CLIENT_SECRET=''

 ```
+The above are required for running the site in development.
+Some features (like patreon integration) will require additional info if you want to use them.
 ## Dependencies

 See elixir_buildpack.config for elixir and erlang versions docker, docker-compose (or an appropriate postgres running) npm

-You can use the shell.nix provided, possibly in combination with direnv and
+You can use the shell.nix provided, possibly in combination with direnv

 ## API
 ### Resources